maass77627/filmmaster/README.md

 # Filmmaster

 Welcome to Filmmaster!
-Filmaster helps you make decisions about the next movie you would like to see in theatres!
-Filmmaster provides a list of the top movies playing near you and allows you to recieve more information on a movie you may be interested in such as the movies title, average vote, description and popularity.
+Filmaster lets you browse a collection of films from Studio Ghibli, one of the most acclaimed animation studios in the world!
+Filmmaster provides a list of the top movies from Studio Ghibli and allows you to recieve more information on a movie you may be interested in such as the movies title, director and description.

 ## Installation